zaphosting/docs/en/vserver_linux_nextcloud.md

 ### Preparation

-A connection must be made using an SSH client to install the cloud on a Linux server.
-In case you are not sure how to use SSH, here is a guide to do so: [Initial access (SSH)](vserver_linux_ssh.md)
+A connection has to be established via a SSH client in order to install the cloud on a Linux server.
+In case you are not sure how to use SSH, here is a guide how to do so: [Initial access (SSH)](vserver_linux_ssh.md)

 Once the connection is established, you can start to install the necessary packages that are required for the actual installation of Nextcloud.
 This includes the installation of a web server as well as PHP.